 Amira’s thoughts about Gabriel’s decision to marry Paul.

 “It is the ongoing interplay between independence and intimacy.
 Push too far into independence and we disconnect and hurt each other.
 Then in a longing for togetherness, we seek each other out; fumbling around for the warmth of the other.
-Push too far into intimacy and we get afraid of losing ourselves in it and head the other way.
-It is the ongoing interplay between independence and intimacy.”
+Push too far into intimacy and we get afraid of losing ourselves in it and we head the other way.”

 “Love is to free, not to imprison.”